Mathematical Anatomy of Neutrino Decoherence in Red Turbulence: A Fractional Calculus Approach: Introduction

-Several critical gaps in the current understanding warrant systematic investigation: (i) the explicit formulation of the neutrino propagation problem within a fractional calculus framework; (ii) the mathematical regularization required for spectral exponents $\nu \geq 1$ to handle ultraviolet divergences at short time scales ($t \to 0$); (iii) the derivation of exact analytical solutions for arbitrary $\nu$, expressed through special functions like Mittag-Leffler functions; (iv) the distinctive mathematical features arising for negative spectral exponents ($\nu < 0$) corresponding to extremely red spectra; (v) the transition between algebraic and exponential decoherence regimes controlled by regularization; and (vi) the establishment of explicit connections between neutrino decoherence and anomalous diffusion phenomena through their shared fractional calculus structure.
+Several critical gaps in the current understanding warrant systematic investigation: (i) the explicit formulation of the neutrino propagation problem within a fractional calculus framework; (ii) the renormalization required for spectral exponents $\nu \geq 1$ to handle ultraviolet divergences at short time scales ($t \to 0$); (iii) the derivation of exact analytical solutions for arbitrary $\nu$, expressed through special functions like Mittag-Leffler functions; (iv) the distinctive mathematical features arising for negative spectral exponents ($\nu < 0$), which correspond to strong long-range correlations; (v) the role of ultraviolet local terms in frequency renormalization; and (vi) the establishment of explicit connections between neutrino decoherence and anomalous diffusion phenomena through their shared fractional calculus structure.

 This work addresses these gaps by developing a comprehensive exact theory based on fractional calculus.
 We establish the precise correspondence between the neutrino master equation with power-law memory and fractional differential equations.
-Special attention is paid to the ultraviolet divergence of the correlation function for $\nu \geq 1$, which we regularize by introducing an exponential cutoff $\exp(-\epsilon/t)$ at the dissipation time scale $\epsilon$, ensuring mathematical consistency while preserving the essential power-law behavior in the inertial range.
-This regularization enables the derivation of exact, closed-form solutions valid for all $\nu$.
+Special attention is paid to the ultraviolet divergence of the correlation function for $\nu \geq 1$: we treat it by a renormalization prescription that absorbs the local divergent part into a frequency shift, while retaining the nonlocal power-law kernel.
+This yields exact, closed-form solutions valid for all $\nu$.

-The exact solution reveals a rich mathematical structure: for $\nu < 1$, the memory integral corresponds to a Riemann-Liouville fractional integral of order $1-\nu$, while for $\nu < 0$, it becomes a higher-order fractional operator.
-The survival probability is expressed exactly in terms of Mittag-Leffler functions, which naturally interpolate between initial algebraic decay and eventual exponential relaxation.
+The exact solution reveals a rich mathematical structure: for $\nu < 1$, the memory integral corresponds to a Riemann-Liouville fractional integral of order $1-\nu$, while for negative spectral indices ($\nu < 0$) it becomes a higher-order fractional operator.
+The survival probability is expressed exactly in terms of Mittag-Leffler functions, which encode non-exponential relaxation with long memory.
 This formulation provides not only a complete analytical description but also efficient computational methods through established properties of fractional calculus and special functions.